 Probably, you heard about the term waterfall and confused about what it means.
 We are not talking about the majestic, cascading, water that comes down the edifice of a rock.
 We are talking about the waterfall software development methodology for developing software.

-In this article, we are going to discuss what is waterfall?
-What are waterfall shortcomings, limitations etc?
-What are waterfall strengths?
+In this article, we are going to discuss what waterfall is?
+What are waterfall shortcomings, limitations etc.?
+What are the waterfall strengths?
 What are some of the best uses of it?
 So, let’s get started!